evodevo/quotes_api/doc/index.md

 **Risk**: Failing to finish development on time
-**Preventive action**: Dividing the features into more manageable tasks, scheduling as much work in parallel as possible, distributing the work evenly between team members to avoid overloading some team members
+**Preventive action**: Dividing the features into more manageable tasks, scheduling as much work in parallel as possible, distributing the work evenly between team members to avoid overloading some team members.
+In case there is a clear delay the following actions can be taken: either reduce project scope or add extra resources (bring more people, extend working hours).
+If project delay is the result of poor planning, it should be addressed and solved in the next retrospective meeting, so that the issue does not repeat.

 **Risk**: Bad communication between team members
 **Preventive action**: Regular weekly meetings, the help from the Team Lead to coordinate the team.